redis/redis-doc/topics/modules-api-ref.md

                     to authenticate a client.
 * **"may-replicate"**: This command may generate replication traffic, even though it's not a write command.

+The last three parameters are used to specify which arguments of the new command are Redis keys.

+* 'firstkey': The first argument that's a key.
+0 for commands with no keys.
+* 'lastkey':  The last argument that's a key.
+0 for commands with no keys.
+* 'keystep':  The step between first and last key.
+0 for commands with no keys.

+This information is used by ACL, Cluster and the 'COMMAND' command.

 <span id="section-module-information-and-time-measurement"></span>